Nationalists cash in on Bulgarians' unhappiness

 As protesters failed to unite as a single political force, the stern, white-haired Siderov appealed to voters unhappy with an elite they view as entrenched and doing little to improve the lot of people in the EU's poorest country.

-Siderov has alarmed investors with his forthright style and pledges of nationalizations and revoking foreign companies' concessions.
+Siderov has alarmed investors with his forthright style and pledges of nationalisations and revoking foreign companies' concessions.
 He has previously given unofficial backing to GERB, which did not adopt Attack policies.

 Though GERB may be able to reach a majority with its support, Siderov immediately ruled out such a deal - which some analysts said may be a negotiating position.